How to apply

 - Support for SFU student research assistants

-- Support for persons with a particular expertise/skill set not found in the Library or TLC
+- Support for persons with a particular expertise/skill set not found in the Library or CEE

 - Development of data collection instruments and support for data collection and analysis